tpark94/speedplusbaseline/README.md

                 --optimizer 'adamw' --lr 0.001 \
                 --weight_decay 0.01 --lr_decay_alpha 0.95 --lr_decay_step 10 \
                 --train_domain 'synthetic' --test_domain 'lightbox' \
-                --train_csv 'train.csv' --test_csv 'lightbox.csv' \
+                --train_csv 'train.csv' --test_csv 'test.csv' \
                 --perform_dann
 ```
-which currently assumes `lightbox.csv` is available with test labels for occasional validation.
+which currently assumes that `test.csv` for the lightbox domain is available with test labels for occasional validation.
 (You can comment out relevant parts in `adapt.py` to not run testing at all.)

 ## License

 The SPEED+ basline studies repository is released under the MIT License.